allamaprabhuani/akantu2/examples/c++/diffusion_model/README.rst

 An example of a static heat propagation is presented in ``heat_diffusion_static_2d.cc``.
-This example consists of a square 2D plate of :math:`1 \text{m}^2` having an initial temperature of :math:`100 \text{K}` everywhere but a none centered hot point maintained at :math:`300 \text{K}`. :numref:`fig-ex-diffusion_static` presents the geometry of this case (left) and the results (right).
+This example consists of a square 2D plate of :math:`1 \text{m}^2` having an initial temperature of :math:`100 \text{K}` everywhere but a non centered hot point maintained at :math:`300 \text{K}`. :numref:`fig-ex-diffusion_static` presents the geometry of this case (left) and the results (right).
 The material used is a linear fictitious elastic material with a density of :math:`8940 \text{kg}/\text{m}^3`,